Why web maintenance is so important

 Website maintenance plan prices can vary greatly depending on the web development company and the inclusions they offer.
 I’ve seen plans ranging from $19 to $250 per month.

 WordPress is an open source platform, meaning there are literally thousands of web development companies who can assist with the upkeep of your WordPress website.
 So you have a lot of awesome WordPress peeps to choose from.

-Would you like some advice on how to create & sell website care plans to your clients?
-Let’s have a chat!
+Keen to create + sell website care plans to your clients?

 About the author